-1. Introduce your union and its mission

-- Use "we" and "our union" to emphasize that we're all in this together.
-Share how your Association is a solutions-based group that meets the needs of the district's students and educators. - Provide context for members to understand their relationship to the local, state and national Associations.

-2. Talk about the power of collective action

-- Explain key pieces of your collective bargaining agreement: salary schedule, leaves (including medical, personal), health and retirement benefits, work day, safe working conditions, etc. - Talk about how to deal with issues at work, i.e. when to call the Association.

-3. Highlight opportunities for professional growth through the Association
+- 1. Introduce your union and its mission. - Use "we" and "our union" to emphasize that we're all in this together.
+Share how your Association is a solutions-based group that meets the needs of your college/university's faculty/staff/graduate assistants and students. - · Provide context for members to understand their relationship to the local, state, and national Associations. - 2.
+Talk about the power of collective action and share recent successes. - Explain key pieces of your collective bargaining agreement: salary schedule, leaves (including medical, personal), health and retirement benefits, work day, safe working conditions, recent gains, etc. - Talk about how to deal with issues at work, i.e. when to call the Association. - 3.
+Highlight opportunities for professional growth through the Association.

-4. Ask for membership
+4. Ask for membership.

 "I am here today to ask you to join us.
 As an Association, we have developed the resources and support you need to thrive because we have been there.
-Every one of us has stepped into the classroom for the first time at some point.
+Every one of us has stepped onto the campus for the first time at some point.
 It can be isolating, but there's power in numbers.
-When we come together through the Association, we get closer to getting the schools our students deserve."
+When we come together through the Association, we get closer to getting our students the support they need to succeed."

-5. Invite members to get involved outside the workplace

-- · Professional development opportunities - · Influencing public education policy by attending school board meetings - Supporting the political action fund (PAC Fund) and pro-public education candidates running for office - 6.
-Allow time for questions in small groups at tables - 7.
-Breakfast/Lunch hosted by the Local Association
+- 5. Invite members to get involved outside the workplace. - Professional development opportunities - Influencing campus policy by attending Board of Trustees meetings - Supporting the political action fund (PAC Fund) and pro-public education candidates running for office - 6.
+Allow time for questions in small groups at tables. - 7.
+Breakfast/Lunch hosted by the Local Association.

-Paper copies of NEA's version of Secrets of a Successful Organizer can be requested at NewEducator@nea.org https://www.jwj.org/wp-content/uploads/2017/11/NMO-two-pager\FINAL.pdf
+Paper copies of NEA's version of Secrets of a Successful Organizer can be requested at NewEducator@nea.org.